Home Inspection

 • Environmental hazards (radon, molds, asbestos, etc) BUT we do offer separate services for many of these items.

-• Security systems, humidifiers, sprinkler systems, septic systems, water softeners, Smoke detectors, central van systems
+• Security systems, humidifiers, sprinkler systems, septic systems, water softeners, Smoke detectors, central vacuum systems

 • Sewer lines and wells